-The rule and scoring preferences are shown to the left of the mat, under the stock.
+The scoresheet is displayed to the right of the mat.
+If you have rule or scoring preferences selected, these will be shown to the left of the mat, under the stock.
 The status bar along the bottom of the window displays information about the game in progress as well as providing shortcut buttons to facilitate hand adjustments and obtaining hints.